rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ```
 make start-jms-publisher
 ```
+> It sends a message to a queue called `q-test-queue`

-Applications which needs to subscribe to a JMS queue require of these permissions:
+Applications which subscribe to a JMS queue require of these permissions:
 - `rabbitmq.write:*/jms.durable.queues`
 > Those permissions grant access on any vhost.

-To test a JMS application subscribe to a queue and authenticating via OAuth run this command:
+To test a JMS application subscribing to a queue and authenticating via OAuth run this command:
 ```
 make start-jms-subscriber
 ```
+> It subscribes to a queue called `q-test-queue`

 ### Use Case 5 Federation & Shovel